Atomic cluster expansion for quantum-accurate large-scale simulations of carbon: Summary and conclusions

 The efficiency and robustness of ACE was demonstrated on three distinct applications.
 In simulations of diamond fracture we showed that ACE maintains brittle cleavage when the system is strained beyond the critical load.
 In contrast, GAP20 and PANNA both predict a graphitic phase transformation at the crack tip.
 Simulations of non-equilibrium amorphous carbon structures reveal that their structural morphology depends not only on the density but also strongly on the quenching rate.
 This result could only be achieved due to the outstanding computational efficiency of ACE that enables much slower quenching rates than was possible with other ML potentials.
 Lastly, we examined the capability of ACE to describe the evolution of large fullerene clusters during combustion at high temperatures and pressures.
 The nucleation and growth of these clusters requires not only long-time MD simulations but also a reliable description of bond formation under highly non-equilibrium conditions.

-In summary, our carbon ACE opens new possibilities for structural modeling of carbon at the atomic scale.
+In summary, the carbon ACE opens new possibilities for structural modeling of carbon at the atomic scale.
 It not only describes the fundamental properties of carbon allotropes with DFT accuracy, but is also able to maintain this accuracy in large-scale simulations.
 If necessary, the ACE accuracy and transferability can be further improved systematically, either by tailoring of the training dataset for the required application or by extending the ACE basis.
-The increased complexity of the ACE parametrization increases the computational costs only linearly which is in stark contrast to the much steeper scaling behaviors of most ML models.
+The increased complexity of the ACE parametrization increases the computational costs only linearly, {in contrast to other ML models}~\cite{PACE_Lysogorskiy2021}.
 Finally, the elemental ACE models can be readily extended or combined to address multi-component systems, such as hydrocarbon systems or transition metal carbides.